AndersDJohnson/ng-scope/README.md

 Angular directive for extending scope.

 - Modifying scope properties.
+- Scope inheritance for `ng-include`, so it has access to parent template scope.
 - Defining aliases for scope values.
 - Augmenting scope with transient primitives, e.g. for `ng-include`.